BakaDobe/Unix-Final-Project/README.md

 same time still discovering and learning through this project, so this goal is a decent good one we gave ourselves.

+P.S.
+Our project didn't involve any git attributes or bash codes

 IP: 74.208.150.121
 Password: steveataky